 Timing is everything…

-After a substantial amount of digging for my Circadian Retraining Program, I came upon a study that looked at bile output in humans.
-One of the most powerful concepts I found while researching my Circadian Retraining Program was that timing matters a lot.
+After a substantial amount of digging through the interwebz, I came upon a study that looked at bile output in humans.
+One of the most powerful concepts you’ll get from circadian research is that timing matters…a lot.

 People understand that they need to get physical activity.
 However, what if when you do physical activity is just as important of a concept as how much you do?
 That’s what lead me along the path to find this excellent study.